Chen Shou

 Chen Shou (陳壽; 233–297), courtesy name Chengzuo (承祚), was a Chinese historian, politician, and writer who lived during the Three Kingdoms period and Jin dynasty of China.
-Chen Shou is most known for his most celebrated work, the Records of the Three Kingdoms (Sanguozhi), which records the history of the late Eastern Han dynasty and the Three Kingdoms period.
+Chen Shou is best known for his most celebrated work, the Records of the Three Kingdoms (Sanguozhi), which records the history of the late Eastern Han dynasty and the Three Kingdoms period.
 Chen Shou wrote the Sanguozhi primarily in the form of biographies of notable persons of those eras.
-Today, Chen's Records of the Three Kingdoms is part of the Twenty-Four Histories canon of ancient Chinese history.
+Today, Chen's Records of the Three Kingdoms is part of the Twenty-Four Histories canon of Chinese history.

 Historical sources on Chen Shou's life

 There are two biographies of Chen Shou.
 The first one is in the Chronicles of Huayang, which was written by Chang Qu in the fourth century during the Eastern Jin dynasty.
 The second one is in the Book of Jin, which was written by Fang Xuanling and others in the seventh century during the Tang dynasty.